SiSisuperTech/Allisone-compatibility-/project/DEPLOYMENT-STATUS.md

 1. Go to your GitHub repository: https://github.com/SiSisuperTech/Allisone-compatibility-
 2. Click on the "Actions" tab at the top
+3. You should now see the workflow runs listed.
+If you still see "Get started with GitHub Actions", refresh the page as your latest push should have triggered a workflow.
-3. You should see the "Deploy App" workflow running (or completed)
+4. You should see the "Deploy App" workflow running (or completed)
-4. Click on the workflow run to see detailed logs
+5. Click on the workflow run to see detailed logs
-5. Once completed successfully, your app will be available at: https://SiSisuperTech.github.io/Allisone-compatibility-/
+6. Once completed successfully, your app will be available at: https://SiSisuperTech.github.io/Allisone-compatibility-/

+Note: The first deployment may take a few minutes to complete.
+If you don't see any workflows running after a few minutes, check that all files were properly pushed to the repository root (not inside the project folder).

 ## Enabling GitHub Pages